thi-ng/umbrella/packages/color/README.md

 [@thi.ng/vectors](https://github.com/thi-ng/umbrella/tree/master/packages/vectors3),
-support striding (for mapped memory views), named channel accessor aliases (in addition to array indexing) and are fully compatible with all other functions.
+support striding (for mapped memory views), named channel accessor aliases (in addition to array indexing) and are fully compatible with all functions (and act as syntax sugar for generic conversion functions).
 Wrapper factory functions are provided for convenience.

 ### RGBA transformations